-When a semi-final and final are scheduled, the first place team's access to practice ice will be at the discretion of the Chief Umpire.
+The first place team's access to practice ice will be at the discretion of the Chief Umpire.
 All practice sessions will be supervised and the length of the practice will be at the discretion of the Chief Umpire.

 Tie-Breaking Process